dotnet/csharplang/proposals/low-level-struct-improvements.md

 Any other difference with respect to `scoped` will be considered an error.

 The `scoped` modifier also has the following effects on method signatures:
-- The `scoped` modifier though does not affect hiding.
+- The `scoped` modifier does not affect hiding.
 - Overloads cannot differ only on `scoped`

 The section on `ref` field and `scoped` is long so wanted to close with a brief summary of the proposed breaking changes: